 The Geography course at Cambridge is an exciting and multi-disciplinary course, which offers a rich educational experience with ride-ranging topics in both Human and Physical Geography.
-First year topics in Human Geography range from Environment and Sustainable Development to Geopolitics and Economic Globalization and Its Crises.
+First year topics in Human Geography range from Environment and Sustainable Development to Geopolitics and Economic Globalisation and Its Crises.
 First year topics in Physical Geography include Dynamic Earth, Life on Earth, The Atmosphere, Coasts and Polar Environments.
 The second year core course is ‘Living with Global Change’ which offers diverse and timely topics, such as Volcanic Hazards and Climate Change.
-Students can specialize in either Human or Physical Geography, although many choose to combine both.
-Second year options in Human Geography include Development Geography, Austerity & Affluence, Citizenship and Cities & Society.
+Students can specialise in either Human or Physical Geography, although many choose to combine both.
+Second year options in Human Geography include Development Geography, Austerity & Affluence, Citizenship, and Cities & Society.
 The options in Physical Geography include Glaciers, Coasts, Biogeography and Satellite Remote Sensing.
-In the final year students specializes in a topic of their own choice and there are many options to choose from.
+In the final year, students specialise in a topic of their own choice and there are many options to choose from.
 Examples include Urban, Political, Historical, Risk, Ecology and Cities (human) and Biodiversity, Coasts, Volcanic Hazards and Glaciology (physical).

 Full detail about the Geography course in Cambridge can be found here.

 We welcome around five new undergraduate students in Geography each year.
 The intellectual atmosphere at Murray Edwards is modern, candid and fresh.
 We encourage students to solve problems by working in groups as well as independently, to develop their own ideas, think critically and pursue career goals on the basis of regular discussions with their Director of Studies.
 Students often join the JCR at College and CUGC, the University of Cambridge Geographical Society.
 Many practice sports, some play music and most volunteer.
 Or simply, “we get involved”.